bthrsn/whack-a-mole/README.md

 * Game starts with “Start” button on the very first screen.

-* Gameplay: earn points by hitting a mole directlty on its head when it appears from the hole.
+* Gameplay: earn points by hitting a mole as it appears from the hole.
 If you do it right you hear specific sound and see your score increases.

 * Game end screen appears when time is out and shows total score and “Play again” button.